 3. Benchmarks (Leaked)

-The Snapdragon 8 Gen 2 was just announced, but Tipster Mukul Sharma has already leaked the benchmarks.
+The Snapdragon 8 Gen 2 was just announced, but we already have the leaked benchmarks.
 These are the benchmarks of the upcoming Snapdragon 8 Gen 2-powered Vivo X90 Pro+, launching on November 22.

 On AnTuTu 9, the Snapdragon 8 Gen 2 scored 1,293,410, which is over 19% higher than the Snapdragon 8 Gen 1 score.
 For reference, the Snapdragon 8 Gen 1 scored 1,061,361 on the Moto Edge X30.
 The Snapdragon 8 Gen 2 is ahead of the Snapdragon 8 Gen 1 in all aspects of the AnTuTu test, be it CPU, GPU, memory, or UX.